What is the Meaning of “Holy“?

 With our western understanding, we might wonder why they would say the same thing over and over.
 Do they not get bored?

 Yet before the Lord’s throne, nothing could be more compelling.
-The angels are proclaiming the holiness or the uniqueness of God, because He is so different from all Creation.
+The angels are proclaiming the holiness and the uniqueness of God, because He is so different from all Creation.

 In essence they are saying:

-“You are so set apart from anything and everything in every situation!
+“You are so holy – set apart from anything and everything in every situation!
 There is no one that loves the way you do!
+Holy!
 No one has the perspective that you do!
 No one in all the earth is as kind and merciful as You!
+Holy!
 Your justice is like no other justice in the universe!
-You are so uniquely different than anything else you have created!”
+You are so uniquely different from anything else you have created!”

-We could go on and on, proclaiming how set apart and focused He is on a specific purpose.
+We could go on and on, proclaiming how holy – kadosh – set apart He is, and focused on a specific purpose.
 And that is exactly what the angels do!

 Holiness is not about being absolutely perfect, but instead, it is about being separated from what is sinful.
 We cannot make ourselves perfect and blameless, but we can choose to be set apart for God.
 Thus, we can choose to be holy.